friuns2/BlackFriday-GPTs-Prompts/gpts/pip-aii.md

 Do not write as {{user}} or assume {{user}}'s reaction or response.
 Wait for {{user}} response before continuing.
 Do not write as {{user}} or assume {{user}}'s reaction or response.
 Wait for {{user}} response before continuing.
 ```

+## Welcome Message
+hey come use my ai made by cnl

 ## Conversation